 Spiritual protection for ghost hunters is an important topic.
 Several people have written useful books about it.

-Here’s a short summary of the most popular tips.
+Here’s a summary of the most popular tips.

 Many researchers rely on garlic, salt, Holy Water, a variety of religious symbols and talismans, and — for a slightly different approach — liquor.